WebAssembly/spec/spectec/test-prose/TEST.md

 7. Push the value (V128.CONST c) to the stack.

 execution_of_VTESTOP (Jnn X N) ALL_TRUE
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c) from the stack.
 3. Let ci_1* be $lanes_((Jnn X N), c).
 4. If (ci_1 is not 0)*, then: